Prasanth-Mani/Project_js/README.md

-Here is the simple bmi calculator, you can check it by your input weigth and heigth.
+Here is the simple bmi calculator, you can check bmi by giving your input weigth and heigth.